 Cornell notes that violent threats to children’s safety are a nationwide issue.
 “National Vital Statistics show that we have more than 300 shootings every day in the U.S. where someone is killed or wounded,” Cornell says.
 “Far less than 1 percent of shootings occur in schools.
 We have a gun violence problem, not a school violence problem.”

 Every year the federal government issues what it calls a snapshot of school violence.
-This survey, called Indicators of School Crime and Safety, is a compilation of data from several government agencies, including the FBI, the Center for Disease Control and the Bureau of Justice Statistics.
-The survey looks at victimization, bullying, student perceptions of school safety, and other topics relevant to school climates and security.
+That report, called Indicators of School Crime and Safety, compiles data from several government agencies including the FBI, the Center for Disease Control, and the Bureau of Justice Statistics.
+The report looks at victimization, bullying, student perceptions of school safety, and other topics relevant to school climates and security.

 - Students are more likely to be victims of violence outside of school than inside.

 - As of 2015, school-related violence had not increased over the past two decades.